LiliyaStefanova/Quiz/README.md

 ----------------------------------------------
  - Run the QuizSetUpClientImpl.java file.
 Run as many times as required for new clients

+ - Choose option from menu as required

 3. Launching the player client
 -------------------------------------------------------------------------
  - Run the QuizPlayerClientImpl.java file for each new player

+ - Choose option from menu as required

 ### Quiz Administration